nathanthomp/oddscraper/README.md

 ### Todo:

-- Refactor Scraper scrapeOdds to take a OddMarket as a parameter
+- Remove market as a parameter to oddscraper
+- Implement supported markets for a league
+- Test the use of ids with enitities (event and outcome)